Ekaterina65/common-lib/README.md

 # Cross-Chain Bridge Event Listener

-This project is a Python-based simulation of a crucial component for a decentralized cross-chain bridge: an event listener.
+This project is a Python-based simulation of a crucial component of a decentralized cross-chain bridge: an event listener.
 The script is designed to monitor a smart contract on a source blockchain (e.g., Ethereum), detect specific events (`TokensLocked`), and simulate the process of triggering a corresponding action on a destination blockchain (e.g., Polygon).

 ## Concept